cedalo/streamsheets-documentation/source/functions/drawing/seriestime.rst

 SERIESTIME
 -----------

-Defines the data source settings for a chart series based on time series created by TIMEAGGREGATE and INFLUX.QUERY.
+Defines the data source settings for a chart series based on time series created by TIMEAGGREGATE, TIME.QUERY and INFLUX.QUERY.
 These functions create a table with field and values that can be used in the chart series.

 **Syntax**